 It was during his time at Scampton that William Alexander got married twice.
 His first bride was Catherine Harriet Moore, daughter of Joseph Moore of Lincoln and his wife Catherine Amelia, née Roe.
 Joseph Moore worked as a solicitor in Lincoln.
 However, he told the 1851 census official that he’d been born in Hoxton, then a suburb just north of the City of London; so perhaps he had known William Alexander’s father.
 He certainly kept up his contacts with London: in 1842 he took on an articled clerk who had been born there.
 Joseph and Catherine Amelia lived at 5 Pottergate near Lincoln cathedral.
 Catherine Harriet (born in 1835) was the eldest of their eight children.
 William Alexander and Catherine Harriet married in 1858 but their marriage lasted less than three years.
 Catherine Harriet may have been sent abroad in an attempt to preserve her health (there’s no death registration for her in England), but she had died by census day 1861.
 If there were any children, they did not survive their infancy.

 William Alexander did not remain a widower for long.
 In 1862 he married Anne Hempson.

 The Hempsons were from the Suffolk-Essex border.
 Anne’s father John Hempson farmed about 200 acres of land at Ramsey in Essex, just outside the port of Harwich.
 In 1818 he married Lydia Davey of Bures St Mary Suffolk.
 Lydia brought some property to the marriage as her dowry: three cottages, and two tenements in the village of Great Oakley, all of which were rented out to tenants, at least in the 1830s.
 John and Lydia lived at Hill House in Ramsey.
-They had three daughters - Lydia, Anne and Mary - and then two sons - George and Amis.
-I can’t find a baptism record for Anne Hempson but from her replies to census officials down the years, she must have been born in 1820 or 1821.
+They had three daughters - Lydia, Anne and Mary - and three sons – John Amis, George and Amis.
+Anne Hempson was born on 6 October 1820.